Are you trying to find the perfect style for your logo that will get your brand message across?

 You can even substitute a triangle for other letters of the alphabet, such as ‘A’ and ‘V.’

 That’s a lot of flexibility from one shape!
-So, let’s take a look at 17 famous triangle logos and what makes them such head-jerkers.
+So, before you decide what’s right for your brand and head on to the logo maker to design it, let’s take a look at 17 famous triangle logos and what makes them such head-jerkers.

 When looking through all the examples below, take note of which elements you can use for your own logo.
 This is a super varied list, and we’ve put logos here from across as many industries as possible so that you’ll (hopefully) have something to relate to.